pluginbazar/daily-attendance/readme.txt

 To know more about endpoint please [contact us](https://pluginbazar.com/contact/) or ask here in Plugin support.
 We are excited to get your feedback.

+## Privacy Policy
+Daily Attendance uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure a great user experience for all our users.

+Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 == Installation ==

 1. Install as regular WordPress plugin.<br />